 • Artificial intelligence (AI) and the Internet of Things (IoT)

-Many professionals are unsure how to begin post-Covid initiatives.
+We now face an unprecedented dilemma: Many professionals are unsure how to begin post-Covid initiatives.
 Like us, you have probably endured dozens of webinars, Zoom sessions, and teleconferences and read books, articles, and editorials about getting things right for the returning workforce.
 Yet some individuals report successful working conditions that are entirely at variance with the advice.

 So what is the right workplace solution?
 Pre-pandemic plans with changes?
 Remote workforce?
 Hybrid Office?